The Best Relaxation & Breathing Techniques For Sleep

-Relaxation techniques come in all shapes and sizes, and people will often fine tune a particular method to suit their needs.
+Relaxation and breathing techniques come in all shapes and sizes, and people will often fine tune a particular method to suit their needs.
 Below are ten relaxation techniques that are tailored to helping you fall asleep – from setting the room to the right temperature to mastering the 4-7-8 breathing technique, we hope this infographic with things to help you sleep can get you some much-needed shut eye.

 Getting to sleep can be hard, and according to Dream’s UK Sleep Survey, 63.1% of people are unhappy with the amount of sleep they get.
 Here are ten sleep relaxation techniques to help you master your night time slumber.